About Michael Shellenberger

 Shellenberger advises policymakers around the world including in the U.S., Japan, Taiwan, South Korea, the Philippines, Australia, United Kingdom, the Netherlands, and Belgium.

 Shellenberger has been a climate and environmental activist for over 30 years.
 He has helped save nuclear reactors around the world, from Illinois and New York to South Korea and Taiwan, thereby preventing an increase in air pollution equivalent to adding over 24 million cars to the road.

 Michael is a leading environmental journalist who has broken major stories on Amazon deforestation; rising climate resilience; growing eco-anxiety; the U.S. government’s role in the fracking revolution; and climate change and California’s fires.

 Michael lives in Berkeley, California and travels widely.
 You can hear him speak at an event listed here.
 You can email him by clicking here.
-You can download a high resolution photo of him by clicking here and you can download photos from Apocalypse Never, including a high-resolution image of the cover, by clicking here.
+You can download a high resolution photo of him by clicking here and you can download photos by clicking here.